 ENROLL SPOUSE AND/OR DEPENDANTS

-If you have a spouse or dependants, you can enrol them on your plan for an additional fee during the change-of-coverage period.
-Visit www.studentcare.ca or contact the Member Services Centre at 1-866-416-8701 for more information.Submit all documentation and payment before the change-of-coverage period deadline.
+If you have a spouse or dependents, you can enrol them on your plan for an additional fee during the change-of-coverage period.
+Visit studentcare.ca or contact the Member Services Centre at 1-866-416-8701 for more information.Submit all documentation and payment before the change-of-coverage period deadline.

-Students starting at Capilano University in the Spring semester are able to self-enrol into the CSU Health & Dental Plan when they register for the Spring semester.Visit www.studentcare.ca and download the Self-Enrolment form from the link on the right side of the webpage.
+Students starting at Capilano University in the Spring semester are not automatically enrolled and are given the opportunity to self-enrol into the CSU Health & Dental Plan when they register for the Spring semester.Visit studentcare.ca and download the Self-Enrolment form from the link on the right side of the webpage.